Ufocultist/tf-infra-wtv/README.md

 7. Go to Actions Tab and click on IAC(1) at the left hand.
 8. Click on "Run Workflow" button, choose feature/develop branch from the dropdown.
 9. Type Database password and Root Password.
 You can leave other values as is.
 Click "Run Workflow" button.
+10. Click on `Create Terraform backend?` and choose true if it is your first EKS provisioning.
+The pipeline will create S3 bucket for your terrafrom state.
-10. IAC pipeline is going to be triggered.
+11. IAC pipeline is going to be triggered.
 Open Actions Tab and monitor the Terraform apply log.
-11. Wait Terraform apply to complete.
+12. Wait Terraform apply to complete.
-12. Go back to "App" repository.
+13. Go back to "App" repository.

 ## Complete